-Gunmen hiding in a sugarcane field ambushed a truckload of policemen and village guards who had helped secure a village dance festival, killing nine and wounding two others Sunday in the central Philippines, officials said.
+Gunmen hiding in a sugarcane field ambushed a truckload of policemen and village guards who had provided security for a village festival, killing nine and wounding nine others Sunday in the central Philippines, officials said.

 "Our policemen managed to return fire but there were just too many gunmen firing away," Guara said by cellphone from the scene of the attack.

-Road checkpoints were immediately set up and government troops launched a manhunt for the attackers, who fled toward a forest in Negros Occidental, a poor, sugar-producing province about 470 kilometers (280 miles) southeast of Manila.
+Road checkpoints were set up and government troops launched a hunt for the attackers in Negros Occidental, a poor, sugar-producing province about 470 kilometers (280 miles) southeast of Manila.